│ LGBTQ INFORMATION NETWORK │ RAINBOW OF RELEVANT

 LGBTQ activist or interest groups incorporate an equal

 sign in their logo.
-The Marriage Equality (same-sex
+The red and pink Marriage Equality (same-sex

 marriage) symbol is another good example.